llamicron/rubric/book/src/example_grader/rubric.md

 let mut rubric = Rubric::from_yaml(yaml).expect("Bad yaml!");
 ```

-Here we're using the `expect` method again, but it's probably a good idea in this case.
+Here we're using the `expect` method again, but it's actually a good idea in this case.
 This will crash if we have invalid YAML or missing items.
-Once you're done developing and compile for release, the YAML will be embedded and won't change, so it won't crash after that.
+Since you're the one compiling, you're the one who will get the error about bad yaml.
+Once you're done developing and successfully compile for release, the YAML will be embedded and won't change, so it won't crash after that.

 That's all there is to building a rubric.
 Here's the complete `main.rs` file so far